devlongs/devlongs/README.md

 I build unbreakable promises with Solidity and Rust.

-Skills: Solidity / Rust / Javascript / CSS / React / CSS / TailwindCSS / Nodejs.
+Skills: Solidity / Go / Javascript / CSS / React / CSS / TailwindCSS / Nodejs.

-- 🔭 I’m currently working on a DEFI project.
+- 🔭 I’m currently working on a donation dapp.
-- 🌱 I’m currently learning alot of things.
+- 🌱 I’m currently learning solidity & Go.
-- 👯 I’m looking to collaborate on anything Solidity or Rust.
+- 👯 I’m looking to collaborate on anything that is useful and will make me grow.
 - 🤔 I’m looking for help with anything I got stucked with.
-- 💬 Ask me about Javascript, Solidity.
+- 💬 Ask me about Solidity & Go.
 - 📫 How to reach me: developerlongs@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can blow the trumpet and play soccer too 😄.